-In the following SimCasts, simulation experts and the Imagine That Inc. technical staff teamed up to divulge simulation techniques, discuss general research, and examine specific ExtendSim features.
+The following SimCasts, simulation experts and Imagine That Inc. Simulation Engineers teamed up to divulge simulation techniques, discuss general research, and examine specific ExtendSim features.
 Through these webinars, you can learn tips and techniques that will help you achieve the maximum possible benefit from applying ExtendSim tools to your simulation projects.

 Equation-based block in ExtendSim allow you to enter equations that are simple logic statements (if x, then y) or complex calculations that control the model using ModL functions.
 In most cases, you won't need to debug the equations you write, but ExtendSim does provide an Equation Debugger to help you confirm your Equation blocks perform as expected.

-Introduction to the ExtendSim Equation blocks.
+This webinare is an introduction to ExtendSim Equation blocks.
 If you're not familiar with Equation blocks, it is highly recommended to view this video.
 It will acquaint you with the blocks and prepare you to watch the more advanced webinar "Equation Debugger".